TcMenu/tcMenu/zMedia/tcmenu-java-local-dev.md

 ## Some core classes with designer

-In IntelliJ classes can be found quickly by either using Ctrl-M or Ctrl-O depending on your setup.
+In IntelliJ classes can be found quickly by either using Ctrl-N or Ctrl-O depending on your setup.
 It is convenient to make your way around using find usages (Ctrl-Alt-F7) and go to implementation/definition (Ctrl-B)/(Ctrl-Alt-B).

 Important packages